ashutosh294/Inc42/go/Readme.md

     You can now access your Go application by navigating to `http://localhost:8080` in your web browser.

+##   Implement GolangCI-Lint for the Go application:
+Install GolangCI-Lint:

+GolangCI-Lint is a fast Go linters runner.
+Install it using the following command:

+curl -sSfL https://raw.githubusercontent.com/golangci/golangci-lint/master/install.sh | sh -s -- -b $(go env GOPATH)/bin v1.43.0
+Configure GolangCI-Lint for Go coding standards:

+GolangCI-Lint comes with a default set of linters.
+You can configure it further by creating a .golangci.yml file in the root of your Go project.
+Integrate GolangCI-Lint checks into the CI pipeline:

+## add a step in the Go component's CI configuration file to run GolangCI-Lint:
+yaml
+Copy code
+jobs:
+  build:
+    steps:
+      - name: Checkout code
+        uses: actions/checkout@v2
+      - name: Run GolangCI-Lint
+        run: golangci-lint run

 ## Additional Information

 Add any additional information or instructions relevant to your Go application here.